 1. Simms G4Z Stockingfoot Waders

-The very best zip-front wader is the Simms G4Z Stockingfoot Wader.
-These bad boys are super durable yet breathable, boasting 5-layer GORE-TEX Pro Shell fabric and an ultra-comfortable suspender system.
+The Simms G4Z Stockingfoot Wader is super durable yet breathable, boasting 5-layer GORE-TEX Pro Shell fabric and an ultra-comfortable suspender system.
 Plus, you can move the chest portion down to create a waist-high conversion on the river.
 The chest has two zippered pockets with an integrated retractor docking station for commonly used accessories like forceps or nippers.
 You also get two micro-fleece lined hand-warmer pockets, which are also zippered.
 The durable zipper is YKK’s AQUASEAL.
 If you fish a lot — or you’re heading out on an epic fishing adventure — the G4Z Stockingfoot waders are likely to be the most durable, longest-lasting waders you can get.
 Better yet, they’re Made in America.

 The Patagonia Rio Gallegos Zip-Front Waders are another truly excellent zippered wader.
 While Patagonia does not manufacture the Rio Gallegos in the USA, Patagonia is a great company that stands behind its products, strives for an Earth-friendly environmental footprint, and cares about public land.
 If you’re already a Patagonia fan, there’s no significant reason to stray from Patagonia — the Rio Gallegos Zip-Front Waders do a fantastic job of blending flexibility and weight with durability.
 The uppers are made from 4-layers of fabric to give you better flexibility while the lowers are made with 4-layers of fabric in a heavier, denser weave to give you better durability.
 The exterior fabric is H2No Performance Standard polyester and the breathable membrane is a proprietary layer to Patagonia.
 It’s good stuff that works as expected.
 The zipper is a TiZip front zipper, some of which are used in waterproof scuba diving suits.
 As for chest pockets, there are two stash pockets, two handwarmer pockets and a Hypalon utility keeper on the suspenders for easy attachment for accessories like nippers.
 You also get a waterproof zippered internal pocket, two drop-in stretch pockets and two internal daisy chains for tools.
 Aside from the zipper, the next best feature of these waders are the articulated knees with interior removable foam knee pads — these pads are no gimmick.
 One of our best fishing buddies particularly appreciates the knee pads when he kneels in the water on the rocks to release fish.